pyfunc/digy/examples/README.md

 # DIGY Examples

 This directory contains example scripts that demonstrate various features of DIGY.
+Each example is designed to work with DIGY's execution environments (local, docker, ram, remote).

 ## Basic Examples